Protecting Consumers

 • pursued litigation against companies for nationwide and international conspiracies and monopolistic practices as part of multi-state groups.

-Antitrust staff at DOJ work with the Federal Trade Commission and U.S. Department of Justice to review proposed mergers and, pursuant to federal statute, Class Action Fairness Act notices.
+Antitrust staff at Wisconsin DOJ work with the Federal Trade Commission and U.S. Department of Justice to review proposed mergers and, pursuant to federal statute, Class Action Fairness Act notices.

-Are you looking for help with a consumer protection issue?
+Looking for help with a consumer protection issue?

 Wisconsin law does not authorize the Attorney General and employees of the Department of Justice to provide legal advice to private individuals.
 If you need legal advice or representation you may want to contact a private attorney.
 The State Bar of Wisconsin Lawyer Referral and Information Service can help you determine if you need a lawyer, and how to proceed if you do.